zeekit/Nuke/usage/usage.markdown

 Nuke.taskWith(request) {
     // - Image is resized to fill target size
-    // - Blur is applied
+    // - Blur filter is applied
     let image = $0.image
 }.resume()
 {% endhighlight %}

 Processed images are stored into memory cache for fast access.
-Next time you start the request, the completion closure will be called synchronously on the callers thread.
+Next time you start the equivalent request the completion closure will be called synchronously.

 ## Using Image Response

-The response passed into the completion closure is represented by `ImageResponse` enum.
+The response passed into the completion closure is represented by an `ImageResponse` enum.
 It has two states: `Success` and `Failure`.
+Each state has some values associated with it.

 {% highlight swift %}
 Nuke.taskWith(request) { response in